metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 The Ravens were pretty awful in coverage on the Chiefs first drive.
 Zone coverage is not something Baltimore runs gracefully.

-It's clear the Ravens weren't ready for all the tricks the Chiefs love to run, especially with the players they line up at tight end.
-That and Tyreek Hill being able to play at different points in formation puts even more stress on any opposing defense, not just the Ravens.
+It's clear the Ravens weren't ready for all the tricks the Chiefs love to run, especially with the skill players they were lining up at tight end.
+That and Tyreek Hill being able to play at different points in formation put too much stress on Baltimore's defensive unit.

 Marcus Peters may be a point of weakness in man coverage.
 Wouldn't be surprised to see Kansas pick on Jemel Dean in the same manner.